sandwichsudo/react-todo/README.md

+TODO:
+[Work out how to cache database data for offline use.]
+Get routing in and make sign in page and list page.
+Change to redirect rather than popup.
+Make non user data - a product list that is not editable by users.
+Make a total which is user data, but not editable.
+This can be the total number of items a user has in their list.
+Make admin user type able to see peoples totals.
+Change the users list to be built up by choosing products.
+Change the total to be a function of the chosen products - add up the cost of each.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>